Categories

 4.)
 Advaitic and Direct Path Inquiry – Collapse of Witness Stage: “Everything is Brahman/Awareness” and Ajativada

 In Ajativada one realizes that Brahman/Awareness never gives birth to, or even “appears” as the plural world, the latter being the case in Vivartavada.
-Ajativada means creation of the world never happened even in an illusory way, so even Maya of Vivartavada is rejected; it is seen that this very world is Brahman/Awareness itself, unlike the case in Vivartavada where the word is seen or caused as an unreal appearance of Awareness.
+Ajativada means that the creation of the world never happened even in an illusory way, so even Maya of Vivartavada is rejected; it is seen that this very world is Brahman/Awareness itself, unlike the case in Vivartavada where the word is seen or caused as an unreal appearance of Awareness.
 All causality is deconstructed in Ajativada.
 Thus, we have the following verses

 All this before is immortal Brahman; certainly all behind is Brahman; all to the south and to the north; all below and all alone stretched out, i.e., extended, all this is certainly Brahman, the highest.